langanjp/PI-Alexa-NodeRED/README.md

 * OSIsoft PI Web API Server that can be accessed by you Node-RED instance
      * Version 2016 or greater
      * Ideally with a certificate from a trusted authority
+     * Set up to use Basic authentication
+* Amazon.com account
+     * You can link your Amazon account with the Alexa Developer site by logging in to: https://developer.amazon.com/edw/home.html
+     * A working Amazon Echo, Echo Dot or even a newer Amazon Fire Table (with Alexa) is recommended and will provide the most fun with these exercises.
+If you do not have an Echo or Alexa capable device, you will be able to simulate Alexa via the Alexa Developer Console